...

 How long does cocaine withdrawal last?

-The duration of cocaine withdrawal can vary significantly from person to person, influenced by factors such as the length and severity of use.
+The length of cocaine withdrawal can vary a lot from person to person.
+This depends on how long and how much they used it.
 Generally, the acute phase of withdrawal onset occurs within hours after the last use and can last from one to two weeks.

 Common withdrawal symptoms include fatigue, depression, anxiety, irritability, and intense cravings.
 While most acute symptoms subside after this initial phase, some effects may persist for weeks or even months, particularly in long-term users, leading to Post-acute withdrawal syndrome (PAWS).